rrune/goshort/README.md

 That's all it can do.
 Very simple GUIs can also by found at ``/add/``, ``/delete/`` and ``/getAll/`` (second slash is important).

 ## host
-Calling this stable would be wrong.
+This isn't really stable or tested.
 It was written in one night, it's mostly untested and lacks features.
 If you still wanna use it:

 - clone [github.com/rrune/goshort](https://github.com/rrune/goshort)
 - create the SQL table using `db.sql`
-- copy ``/data/config.yml.sample`` to ``/data/config.yml``
+- copy ``/config/config.yml.sample`` to ``/config/config.yml``
 - configure the config
 - change port in ``docker-compose.yml``
 - ``docker-compose up``